Nathan3942/ft_transcendence/srcs/frontend/README.md

 # Overview

 This is the frontend section of the SPA (Single Page Application), it is written in **Typescript** and uses **TailwindCSS** for styling.
-It is compiled using `npm run build` with the output being stored in a Docker container at:
+It is compiled using `pnpm run build` with the output being stored in a Docker container at:
 ```
 /var/www/pong-frontend
 ```